coap-security/liboscore/doc/guides/demo_peertopeer.md

       > on
       > off

-* You can use the Mode button for greater effect by entering interactive mode using
+* At any time, you can also press the "MODE" button:

-      > interactive
+  At the time it gets pressed, an "on" is sent;

-  which will send an "on" whenever the button is pushed and "off" whenever it is released for 10 button cycles, returning you to the prompt afterwards.
+  when it is released, an "off" is sent.

 Detached mode
 -------------